gicodes/afro-fashion/README.md

 ## How to Start App

+- Make sure you are in the correct working directory - `cd` into the project root folder `Afro-fashion-main/`
+- To install the projects required packges and dependencies, run `npm install`
+- Once the packages are installed and your package.json file is updated, to start the app, run `npm start`

 ## Render Structure

 - The absolute routing & responsiveness of this app's UI depends on the render structure.